PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 09:04:21
+Last updated: 2024-04-11 09:04:58
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson